 I recommend purchasing a 10x50 (i.e., 10 power and 50mm aperture) binocular for astronomical use.
 A 10x50 binocular is usually not overly heavy for most people to hand-hold and provides a 5mm exit pupil that will be appropriate for most observers when age and observing site darkness are taken into account.
 People who must wear eyeglasses while observing may want to look for a binocular with at least 14mm of eye relief.

-In my opinion, the best binocular observing guides available are Touring the Universe through Binoculars by Phil Harrington, Binocular Astronomy by Graig Crossen & Wil Tirion, Binocular Highlights: 109 Celestial Sights for Binocular Users by Gary Seronik, and Observing the Night Sky with Binoculars by Stephen O'Meara.
+In my opinion, the best binocular observing guidebooks currently available are Touring the Universe through Binoculars: A Complete Astronomer's Guidebook by Phil Harrington, Binocular Astronomy by Craig Crossen & Wil Tirion, Binocular Highlights: 109 Celestial Sights for Binocular Users by Gary Seronik, and Observing the Night Sky with Binoculars by Stephen O'Meara.

-Phil Harrington discusses various targets monthly in his Cloudy Nights Binocular Universe column at http://cloudynights....category_id=182 and in a quarterly column in Astronomy.
+Phil Harrington discusses various targets in his Cloudy Nights Binocular Universe column at http://cloudynights....category_id=182 and in a monthly column in Astronomy.
 He offers an excellent freeware planetarium program known as TUBA (Touring the Universe through Binoculars Atlas), which also includes information on purchasing binoculars, at http://www.philharrington.net/tuba.htm

 Tips on binocular astronomy are available at the following sites: